Homotopy types of topological stacks of categories

 assigning to each topological stack of categories (with mild restrictions) a homotopy type; the codomain here is the 2-category with objects CGH spaces, arrows continuous maps, and 2-arrows homotopy classes of homotopies of maps.
 The objects in the domain of this functor might well be called ``topological piles'' (following Rezk \cite{Rezk_ICM}) or ``topological c-stack'' (following Drinfeld \cite{Drinfeld}), though the latter seems more euphonious.

 \textbf{Acknowledgments:} The author thanks Danny Stevenson for suggesting this line of inquiry and patient discussions.
 Thanks also to Maxine Elena Calle for asking about the details of my Theorem A, which I had stated without proof on the $n$Lab, prompting the long-delayed release of this note, and Yuxun Sun, who pointed out an error in an early public release version of the paper.
+An anonymous referee made a number of suggestions that helped tighten up the article where, in places, the text dated back to when I wrote this as a student.